William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/Tree.md

 sudo apt install tree
 ```

-Tree can also be used with grep 🌲🌳🙂
+Tree can also be used with -a to display all files including hidden files and piped to grep 🌲🌳🙂
 ```
 tree | grep STM32

+tree -a STM32CubeN6/Projects/STM32N6570-DK/Applications/VENC/VENC_SDCard | grep .projec
 ```